WhackJobInt/postal3scriptdocs/docs/wjifuncs/printattr.md

 <h1>Example</h1>
 <pre><code class="language-js">
-// This will print out the health of the entity to console. pt_default
+// This will print out the health of the entity to the console. pt_default
 {
 	actions